Hidden Gems in Ontario That Are Yours to Discover

 Ring Bell’s Bell

 In 1874, Alexander Graham Bell created the world’s first telephone in his father’s Brantford farmhouse; two years later, he made the first long-distance phone call, between his workshop and Paris, Ontario.
 Now a museum, the Alexander Graham Bell Homestead has been restored to its Bell-era glory, with original furnishings in the library, dining room, kitchen, bedrooms and carriage house workshop, along with models of Bell’s first telephones.
-Brantford.
+Brantford, Ontario.